The Aspen Institute

 - Strong verbal and written communication skills

 - A good listener who focuses on the root causes of issues, listens to understand, and makes connections between qualitative and quantitative information

-- Bachelor’s Degree required; advanced degree preferred
+- Bachelor’s Degree required, advanced degree or HR certification preferred